City of Poulsbo Logo

 Sales Tax

-Effective April 1st, 2023 – sales and use tax within the City of Poulsbo will increase one-tenth of one percent (.001), bringing the total sales tax rate to 9.3%.
+Effective April 1st, 2023 – sales and use tax within the City of Poulsbo increased one-tenth of one percent (.001), bringing the total sales tax rate to 9.3%.
 The tax will be used for transportation services.

 The State of Washington collects the 9.3% sales tax paid to vendors doing business within Poulsbo city limits and will distribute the City’s portion (1.2%) back to the City on a monthly basis.
 1% of the received sales tax is recorded in the City’s General Fund, the newly approved .1% will be recorded in the Transportation Benefit District fund, with the remaining .1% recorded in the Affordable Housing Fund.